Ant1r/ofxPof/README.md

 [ofxPd](https://github.com/danomatika/ofxPd) is an openFrameworks addon for adding  an instance of Pd within an openFrameworks application.

 The graphical syntax of Pof owes a lot to [Gem](http://puredata.info/downloads/gem) (however it has some noticeable differences from it).
-Pof also follows an exploration of all that can be done with [PdDroidParty](https://github.com/chr15m/PdDroidParty) approach.
+Pof also follows an exploration (and some enhancement) of what can be done with [PdDroidParty](http://droidparty.net/).

 Pof was initially developed to provide a GUI for the Android version of NinjaTune/[*Coldcut*](http://ninjatune.net/artist/coldcut)'s [Ninja Jamm](http://www.ninjajamm.com/) app.
 Coldcut support making the code available to the community on an open source basis.